gnpaone/rust-just/README.md

 Recipes with a `[script(COMMAND)]`<sup>1.32.0</sup> attribute are run as scripts interpreted by `COMMAND`.
-This avoids some of the issues with shebang recipes, such as the use of `cygpath` on Windows, the need to use `/usr/bin/env`, and inconsistences in shebang line splitting across Unix OSs.
+This avoids some of the issues with shebang recipes, such as the use of `cygpath` on Windows, the need to use `/usr/bin/env`, and inconsistencies in shebang line splitting across Unix OSs.

 Recipes with an empty `[script]` attribute are executed with the value of `set script-interpreter := […]`<sup>1.33.0</sup>, defaulting to `sh -eu`, and *not*